Duodenal adenocarcinoma is the most common primary malignancy of the duodenum.

-Metastasis, poor tumour differentiation, increased depth of spread and pre-existing Crohn's disease are associated with poor prognosis.
+Metastasis, poor tumor differentiation, increased depth of spread and pre-existing Crohn's disease are associated with poor prognosis.

-Recurrence of the tumour is also a common entity.
+Recurrence of the tumor is also a common entity.
 The most common sites of recurrence are the liver, lungs and peritoneum 3.

-The only possibility of improving prognosis is early diagnosis of the primary tumour, which affords a higher chance of tumour resectability 8.
+The only possibility of improving prognosis is the early diagnosis of the primary tumor, which affords a higher chance of tumor resectability 8.

-Pancreaticoduodenectomy is required for tumours of the first and second portion of the duodenum.
-In tumours of the distal duodenum, segmental resection may be adequate 9.
+Pancreaticoduodenectomy is required for tumors of the first and second portion of the duodenum.
+In tumors of the distal duodenum, segmental resection may be adequate 9.